-To support a sustainable community and to increase the number of underrepresented people interested and engaged in sustainable agriculture.
+To increase the number of underrepresented people interested and engaged in sustainable agriculture.

-Through gardening activities, culinary skill-building activities, and reflections on food and environmental justice that invigorate and nurture young minds and bodies in supportive spaces.
+Through gardening activities, culinary skill-building activities, and reflections on food and environmental justice.

 - Sustainable Communities